owncloud-archive/apps/user_external/README.md

 IMAP
 ----
-Authenticate owncloud users against an IMAP server.
+Authenticate ownCloud users against an IMAP server.
-IMAP user and password need to be given for the owncloud login
+IMAP user and password need to be given for the ownCloud login

 ### Configuration